JiachenRen/waifu-classifier/docs/final_report.md

 Training a classifier is not hard, but choosing the right features can be a challenging task.
 Since our project is primarily concerned with NLP, it is indispensable to talk about the concept of word2vec.
 The paper by Tomas Mikolov et. al.[[1]](https://arxiv.org/abs/1301.3781) in 2013 introduced the concept of representing a word in vector space, capturing its semantic and contextual meanings, while the same team of researchers published a follow-up paper discussing several techniques including negative sampling that can be used to improve the embeddings[[2]](https://papers.nips.cc/paper/2013/file/9aa42b31882ec039965f3c4923ce901b-Paper.pdf).

 Aside from word2vec, the concept of a Language Model might also become relevant.
 A language model is a probabilistic distribution that when sampled, spits out a sequence of words that most likely belong to the language that it is modeled after.
-For the unsupervised learning portion of the project, we might also consider building an Ngram or RNN based language model[[3]](https://www.isca-speech.org/archive/archive_papers/interspeech_2010/i10_1045.pdf) using our data.
+For the unsupervised learning portion of the project, we built an Ngram based language model[[3]](https://www.isca-speech.org/archive/archive_papers/interspeech_2010/i10_1045.pdf) using our data.

 ## Problem Definition